 On one of my visits to Paris, we talked about my miniatures over dinner.
 And all of a sudden, I got this idea… I knew I had to create a diorama with a classic Fontenoy-scene.
 Our worlds were the perfect match!

 This was the first time I tried to create a room that already excisted, and It was important it would look as much like the original as possible.

-I started with the beautiful fishtail parquet floor made from popsicle sticks that I stained in a variation of nuances.
+I started with the fishtail parquet floor, made from popsicle sticks that I stained in a variation of nuances.

 Having already been through the process of creating a camera for the Ectoplasm-scene, the process was a bit easier this time.
 The only difference was, I wanted it to look exactly like the one in Frederic’s studio.

 I spent quite a bit of time deciding the positions and the actions of the mice.
 It had to be unmistakingly Fontenoyian, at the same time I wanted it to be a new scene, and not an exact replica of his photos.

 For the sofa, I wanted to use leather I had after my great grandfather.

 He was a shoemaker, among other things, and he had prepared pieces of leather that he never got to use.